NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Has 8 frames less blockstun
     - Cannot be transfered into after hitting the ground
 - 8A
-    - On block or OTG "lands" 11 frames later
-    - Has two more frames endlag
-    - Actually low crushes the frame before the hitbox appears
+    - Low crushes the frame before the hitbox appears
     - Can be subbed after hitting the ground
+    - Has 2 more frames of endlag on landing
+    - If blocked, OTK lands in an airborne state
 - JA changed to be 8B(A) like Lee JA and current JA made to be J2A
 - JY High and Mid crush during air throw (TODO: is this in vanilla?)
+- 5X
-- 5X opponent lays motionless after successful hit for 60 frames less
+    - Opponent lays motionless after successful hit for 60 frames less
+    - Elbow hitbox moved to shoulder and made larger
 - 2X high crush frames removed
+- RB
+    - When done in combos does not go as far forward
+    - Crouches a bit slower
+- RA
-- RA given three grabbable frames before the teleport
+    - Given three grabbable frames before the teleport
+    - Startup animation adjusted
 - A8A
     - Victim transitions to get up 14 frames faster
     - OTK is hittable and grabbable shortly after he does damage
-- GRKnJ not intangible anymore
+- GRKnJ made into a 6B that bounces

 #### Cosmetic

 - Fixed a GFX glitch on Act4A
 - 8A GFX and SFX adjuted on "landing" when blocked
+- Idle animation replaced with Rev3 OTK’s
+- Backdash animation cleaned up to work better with new idle

 ### Sasuke